This Californian Hacked His Power Bill. Now He MAKES Up to $500/Month

 “What I like about it is I want to save as much as I can, and I try to have a new record each time,” he says.

-He’s even gotten his friends to sign up, and they compare numbers each month.
+He’s even gotten his friends to sign up (yes, there are referral bonuses, too!) and they compare numbers each month.

 Note: OhmConnect can only tap into a few utility companies to monitor your consumption.
 These include California PG&E, SDG&E and SCE customers; as well as Toronto Hydro customers.